nikitavoloboev/data/sharing/sharing.md

 ## [Ideas in Trello](https://trello.com/b/alB1ryRP)
 My time is limited and I can't often do everything I wish.
 But I have many ideas so I put all of them in the open [here](https://trello.com/b/alB1ryRP).
 I hope to build [Crafting Ideas](https://github.com/nikitavoloboev/crafting-ideas) soon and will keep them there after.

+I have many more Trello boards I use and share and you can view them all [here](my-trello.md).

 ## [Knowledge in this wiki](./everything-I-know.md)
 I share [everything I know](./everything-I-know.md) in form of this wiki here.
 Can be easily queried with the search in top left corner and with [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) workflow.